yhhc2/Iso-seq_public/README.md

 [Statistical approach slides with examples](https://docs.google.com/presentation/d/1QMtpavZtk7WnvgzzZJHgNS349EH08Kvn/edit?usp=drive_link&ouid=105176465598666354491&rtpof=true&sd=true)

+If the presentation is not opening properly, please try using a different browser or using an incognito window.

 ## Validating effects of CHX

 To validate the effects of CHX, PCA was performed on the gene-level and